Call (702) 723-4775

 How Can Parents Prevent Underage Drinking?

-Parents can prevent underage drinking by fostering open communication, setting clear expectations, and being good role models regarding alcohol use.
-Building a strong, trusting relationship with your child can also deter them from turning to alcohol as a coping mechanism.
+Parents prevent underage drinking by fostering open communication, setting clear expectations, and being good role models regarding alcohol use.
+Building a strong, trusting relationship with your child also deter them from turning to alcohol as a coping mechanism.

-What Should I Do if I Suspect my Child is Drinking?
+What Should I Do if I Suspect My Child is Drinking?

 If you suspect your child is drinking, approach the situation calmly and without judgment.
 Have an open and honest conversation about your concerns and the potential dangers of alcohol.
 Seek professional help if needed, such as counseling or support groups, to address the issue comprehensively.